Integrated Resource Planning

 Our planning process considered economics, environmental and reliability options to serve all customers.

 One of JEA’s strategic objectives is planning for the future.
 We are proud to provide foundational services that drive economic development in our growing region.
-JEA is focused on making sure our infrastructure is resilient and reliable, knowing our customers rely on our services, especially during adverse conditions.
+JEA is focused on making sure our infrastructure is resilient and reliable knowing our customers rely on our services, especially during adverse conditions.

 What new technologies will be put in service because of this IRP?

-We know that for many of our customers, their utility bill is the second or third highest bill they pay each month, so factoring costs was an important part of our modeling.
+We formulated a plan that balanced affordability, reliability, and sustainability.
+We know that for many of our customers, their utility bill is the second or third highest bill they pay each month, so costs were a critical part of our modeling.
 As a community-owned utility, JEA does everything it can to manage costs the best we can.

 Will JEA conduct another IRP?